Avoiding Scalability Collapse by Restricting Concurrency: Evaluation

-\extabstract{ \textbf{GCR vs. 24 locks:} After presenting results for some concrete locks, we show a heat map encoding the speedup achieved by GCR and GCR-NUMA when used with each of the $24$ locks provided by LiTL, for all the three machines.
+\textbf{GCR on top of 24 locks:} After presenting results for some concrete locks, we show in \figref{fig:avl-tree-perf-heatmap} a heat map encoding the speedup achieved by GCR and GCR-NUMA when used with each of the $24$ locks provided by LiTL, for all the three machines.
 A cell in \figref{fig:avl-tree-perf-heatmap} at row X and column Y represents the throughput achieved with Y threads when the GCR (GCR-NUMA) library is used with lock X divided by throughput achieved when the lock X itself is used (i.e., without GCR or GCR-NUMA).
-The shades of red colors represent slowdown (speedup below $1$, which in most cases falls in the range of [0.8..1), i.e., less than 20\% slowdown), while the shades of green colors represent positive speedup; the intensity of the color represents how slowdown/speedup are substantial. \extabstract{(The raw speedup numbers for X6-2 can be found in tables in the Appendix.)} We also provide raw speedup numbers.
+The shades of red colors represent slowdown (speedup below $1$, which in most cases falls in the range of [0.8..1), i.e., less than 20\% slowdown), while the shades of green colors represent positive speedup; the intensity of the color represents how substantial the slowdown/speedup is .
+In other words, ideally, we want to see heat maps of green colors, as dark as possible. \extabstract{(The raw speedup numbers for X6-2 can be found in tables in the Appendix.)} We also provide raw speedup numbers for X6-2, but remove them for other machines for better readability.

 \remove{ First, we note that for a single-thread performance, the GCR variant incurs between $12\%$--$16\%$ overhead on Intel machines and a slightly higher overhead of about $20\%$ on the SPARC machine.
 Some of this overhead, however, can be attributed to the mechanism of the dynamic linkage.
 We confirmed that by statically linking the GCR library with a few lock libraries and observing a single-thread overhead dropping to $10\%$.
 (We note that a noticeable difference between dynamically linked and statically linked GCR libraries appeared only with a single thread).
 However, for some of the locks, starting with as little as $4$ threads, the overhead of the GCR library gets overweighted by the benefits it offers. }